sougatabhattacharjee/Play-Scala/README.md

 * Limitation (pagination) getting all adverts.
 Currently Data is not big, applicable for big amout of data
 * Sort column parameter types, asce or desc
 * Mock tests
+* Deploying to Heroku or any other services